 In a survey carried out before the start of the tour, 40% of the young people that we visited across the week said that they had never seen live music before.
 After the tour, 100% of the young people surveyed said that watching the performance had inspired them to learn an instrument.
 When asked to describe jazz music in one word, their responses included;

 ‘uplifting’, ‘FUNNN’, ‘exciting’, and ‘amazing’!
 ‘I liked the players individuality, how we can see their talent whilst they make up their own music.
 I also like how they don’t only focus on themselves, but also the music around them and how they can play all together’.
 ‘The music was upbeat and it was very inspiring to learn to be proud to start learning an instrument’!

-Following on from the tour, there has been a real desire from the schools for support in providing more opportunities for young people to learn frontline horn instruments.
-At NYJO Learning, we are really looking forward to nurturing these new relationships with schools across our local community and supporting these students to engage in new music-making opportunities.
-Watch this space to see where the NYJO Jazz Messengers land next year!
+Following on from the tour, there has been a real desire from the schools for support in providing more opportunities for young people to learn horn instruments.
+At NYJO Learning, we are really looking forward to nurturing these relationships with schools across our local community and supporting these students to engage in new music-making opportunities.
+Watch this space to see where the NYJO Jazz Messengers land next!
 If your school would be interested in working with NYJO to encourage take-up of instrumental lessons, then get in touch today.